-The Act expands the length of time an individual may be absent from work for military duty and retain re-employment rights from four to five years.
-38 U.S.C. § 4312(c).
+The Act established that the length of time an individual may be absent from work for military duty and retain re-employment rights is not to exceed five years.
+38 U.S.C. § 4312(a)(2).
 Upon completing service in the uniformed services, the employee must notify the pre-service employer of his/her intent to return to the employment position by either reporting the work or submitting a timely application for re-employement.
-The time depends on the length of the employee’s military service as outlined in 20 C.F.R. § 1002.115(a – c) below:
+The time depends on the length of the employee’s military service as outlined in 38 C.F.R. § 4312(e) below:

 Service of fewer than 31 days (or any length of the absence that was for an examination to determine fitness to perform military service): The employee must report back to work not later than the beginning of the first full regularly scheduled work period on the first full calendar day following the completion of the military service and the expiration of eight hours after a period allowing for safe transportation from the place of military service to the employee’s residence.
 So, if an employee completes his or her period of service and arrives home at 10 p.m., an employer cannot require the employee to report to work until the beginning of the next full regularly scheduled work period that begins at least eight hours after arriving home (in this example, no earlier than 6 a.m. the next morning).
 If it is impossible or unreasonable for the employee to report in that time frame through no fault of his or her own, the employee must report to work as soon as possible after the expiration of the eight-hour period.

 Service for more than 30 but fewer than 181 days: The employee must submit an application for re-employment (written or oral) no later than 14 days after completing service.
 If this is impossible or unreasonable through no fault of the employee, the employee must submit the application no later than the next full calendar day after it becomes possible to do so.

 Service for more than 180 days: The employee must submit an application for re-employment (written or oral) no later than 90 days after completing service.